- Group Tours

 Scenic beach with Ryoma Sakamoto statue

 31st of 88 temples of the Shikoku pilgrimage

 Great replica of Claude Monet's gorgeous water garden in France

 Cape in Shikoku part of Ashizuri-Uwakai National Park featuring 80 m high cliffs

 Famous for its rock formations and fossils of footprints

-Established in 1958 with a museum dedicated to Tomitaro Makino, Father of Japanese Botany
+Dedicated to Tomitaro Makino, Father of Japanese Botany

 Kochi’s most popular local dish is the “Katsuo no Tataki”, sliced seared bonito.
 Katsuo no tataki is served with ginger, green onions, and garlic and soy sauce, as ordinary sashimi are.
 Katsuo no tataki is a local Kochi favorite and is available at many izakayas as an appetizer dish.